chwalters/core/intelora/signals/event/README.md

 That's it, the synapse is now scheduled and will be started automatically.

-###  Make Kalliope say something on the third Friday of June, July, August, November and December at 00:00, 01:00, 02:00 and 03:00
+###  Make Intelora say something on the third Friday of June, July, August, November and December at 00:00, 01:00, 02:00 and 03:00

 ```yml
 - name: "wake-up"